cryptocode/nanocap/README.md

 # Getting started

 For Linux, the easiest way to get started with nanocap is Docker.
-However, running nanocap in a container may affect packet capture performance.
-Hence, running an optimized build on the host is recommended to ensure good performance under heavy network load.
+However, running an optimized build directly on the host is recommended to ensure good performance under heavy network load.

 On macOS, Docker runs in virtualized environment where --net=host doesn't really work.
 For live traffic capture, building from source is thus recommended.

+**Disclaimer: Captured traffic may not accurately reflect the data seen by the node: libpcap may drop packets under heavy load, and there may be bugs.**

 ## Docker